 - Ensure that employees comply with the working hours policy and that they monitor and manage leave in line with the policy, including the authorisation of flexi leave and leave for medical appointments, or other time spent away from work.
 Managers are also responsible for ensuring that their service area is adequately resourced. - recognise that employees irrespective of their agreed work style need rest periods and downtime.
-Employees have a right to privacy out of hours and to be able to separate their working and home lives. - carry out an assessment of an employee's secondary employment to ensure there is no conflict or breach of the Working Time Regulations and managers to ensure the employee has completed the secondary employment form.
+Employees have a right to privacy out of hours and to be able to separate their working and home lives.

-14.3 People Services are required to:
+13.3 People Services are required to:

-• Provide support and guidance to managers and employees on this policy.

-- ensure the communication, maintenance, regular review and updating of this policy and procedure. - monitor and review delivery and impact of this policy.
+- Provide support and guidance to managers and employees on this policy. - ensure the communication, maintenance, regular review and updating of this policy and procedure. - monitor and review delivery and impact of this policy.

-14.4 Deputy Director of People and Change is required to:
+13.4 Deputy Director of People and Change is required to: